 large and aggressive Salmon in all my 45 years of fishing.
 I estimate

 we had over 60 hook-ups on King Salmon and caught and released 12, two

 traveling to the Northwest Territories for lake trout and grayling or

 to Labrador for brook trout are a thing of the past and I will concentrate

 on the quality of fishing available in New York State.
 If you ever need

 Dick's been out w/ me 100 times on the

-done a few "Grand Slam's")
+even done a few "Grand Slam's"

 My favorite Lake Effect snowy Steelhead

 join me?
 Didn't think so.........yukyuk

 Husband and wife proudly displaying a

 nice steelhead caught on the Slam'n Salmon River!
 Congrats!!

 Father and son enjoying a steelhead filled

-My guest - client Bill
+My guest and client Bill enjoys a bright

 March challenging month: